Lesson Sample

 A – Last readback of the day, so let’s really focus.
 Scan your body out from head to toe.
 Close your eyes.
 Take 3 GREEN breaths in and 3 RED breaths out.
 Start the dictation.

-B – Play back the dictation and check your notes, stopping the dictation to circle your err ors.
+B – Play back the dictation and check your notes, stopping the dictation to make note of your errors.

 10 – 180 2-VOICE DICTATION 11A – 5 Minutes